jmsdnns/blag/content/tech/decorators/index.md

     return "meow" * n
 ```

-To implement a decorator you write a callable that returns a callable, and then you use decorator syntax to apply it.
+To implement a decorator you write a callable that returns a callable, and you choose to use decorator syntax to apply it.
 That's it.

 You can stack them too.
-This approach to implementing software allows decorators to function nicely as syntax for middleware.
+This approach uses decorators as syntax for middleware.

 ```python
 @time_it